Nicktz/Rbot/README.md

 #### More

-For more details on the functions, use: ?<FunctionName>
+For more details on the functions, use: ?FunctionName

 I hope you enjoy the teamwork from R and your phone from now on.
 You are welcome to submit any additions to this package on github.